-- Sift together flour, baking powder, salt, and cinnamon in a medium bowl.
+- Sift together 2 cups flour, baking powder, salt, and 2 teaspoons cinnamon in a medium bowl.
 Set aside.

-- Toss together diced apples and 2 teaspoons of flour to coat apples in a separate bowl.
+- Mix 2 teaspoons flour with 1/2 teaspoon cinnamon.
+Toss diced apples with the flour/cinnamon mixture to coat apples in a separate bowl.
 Set aside.

 - Cream together butter and sugar until lightened in color, about 3 minutes.
 Add an egg, one at a time, taking care to fully incorporate before adding the other.
 Mix in vanilla.